WinthropUniversity/ComputingHandbook/servers/hopper.md

 ## Remote Desktop

-During the Fall 2022-Spring 2023 school year, remote desktops to the linux lab/machines are available.
+Remote desktops to the linux lab/machines are available.
 Virtual desktops are a quick way to work on a lab machine from anywhere on campus including classrooms, labs, and study spaces.
 Further, you can access the lab machines/virtual desktops from home provided you have configured 2FA.
 In order to do this you will need to install the NoMachine Enterprise Client which can be found at the [NoMachine Download Page](https://www.nomachine.com/download-enterprise#NoMachine-Enterprise-Client).
 Once it is installed setup is fairly easy:
 1) Click `+Add`
 2) Set `Name` to `Hopper`
 3) Set `Host` to `hopper.winthrop.edu`